 Research interests: Sleep

 - Active research agenda in sleep research employing 6 undergraduate assistants

 - Three publications in past year

-- Voted 2011 and 2012 "Outstanding Teaching Faculty Member" by the Student Advisory Board of College of Arts and Sciences
+- "Outstanding Teaching Faculty Member" by the Student Advisory Board of College of Arts and Sciences

-Research interests: Stress, sociology of health and health care
+Research interests: Stress, mental health, health care, health behaviors

 Session organizer and paper presenter, 2012 North Central Sociological Association conference